serpentz/Home/README.md

 Home relies on the names of your desktop images being specific to the theme you want to apply.
 For example, my three desktop images are named `pink/red/green.jpg`.
 The widget then reads the filenames, determines what image is active, and adds/removes certain CSS classes to change the style.

-You will need to customize a few sections in `home.coffee`.
+You will need to customize a few sections in `theme.coffee`.
 Here's an example for a purple theme:

 * Update the if/else statement to reflect the names of your desktop images

 ```
-if values.desktop.includes "purple"
+if output.includes "purple"
   @handlePurple(domEl)
 ```